Lisa Brown (Washington politician): Career

 Outside of politics, Brown worked in higher education and public leadership positions as a professor, a university administrator and she is currently the director of the Washington State Department of Commerce.
 Brown began working as an associate professor of economics at Eastern Washington University in 1981, a position she would hold until 2001.
 She served briefly as the interim director of the university's Women's Center in 1983.

 While on sabbatical from Eastern Washington University in 1990, Lisa traveled to Nicaragua where she participated as an election observer at a Nicaraguan election and studied and taught an economics class at Central American University in Managua.
 When the conservative National Opposition Union won power in 1990, Brown expressed worry that the new leaders would walk back the partially state-run command economy, replacing it with a more conservative, market-based economy.

 Brown also worked as a professor in organizational leadership at Gonzaga University from 2001 until 2012.
 She became the Chancellor of Washington State University Spokane in 2013 after leaving the state senate.
 As chancellor, Brown oversaw the creation of the Elson S. Floyd College of Medicine, the first medical school in the Washington State University system and the second public medical school in the state.
 The school opened in 2015 and its inaugural class was seated in the fall of 2017.

 In 2016, Brown accompanied former Lieutenant Governor of Washington Brad Owen to Cuba on a fact-finding trip concerning healthcare.
 Upon return, Brown praised aspects of the community-based Cuban healthcare system in an interview.
 In the same interview, Brown stated that aspects of the Cuban model should be used in the United States.

 Washington Governor Jay Inslee appointed Brown as director of the Department of Commerce on January 29, 2019.
 Her term began on February 11.
 On February 13, 2023, Brown announced she would step down as director on March 3 of the same year.
 Following her resignation, she announced her campaign for Mayor of Spokane, challenging incumbent Nadine Woodward in the 2023 election.
+Brown won the election.